 What happens if an asteroid hits your Tie Fighter or the new droid you purchased breaks down?

-Life is going to throw some “Scum and villainy” in your direction.
+Life will throw some “Scum and villainy” in your direction.
 There’s no doubt about that.
 You can plan, budget, diversify, and still end up losing.
+What can you do if you go through a nasty divorce and it costs you most of your life savings?
 How will you recover if you lose your job?
-What can you do if you end up going through a nasty divorce, and it costs you most of your life savings?

 Life isn’t only about planning for the future.
 It’s about being prepared but reacting and recovering from mistakes and mishaps.
-Of course, you should have an emergency fund and plan for the future, but by having a positive mindset and being able to bounce back in the face of danger, you can recover from the battles of life.
+Of course, you should have an emergency fund and plan for the future, but by having a positive mindset and bouncing back in the face of danger, you can recover from the battles of life.

 Dave, Financial Journeyman

 “No one is immune from failure.
 All have tasted the bitterness of defeat and disappointment.
 A warrior must not dwell on that failure, but must learn from it and continue on”. – Thrawn

 Failure is part of the process.
 The Rebel alliance experienced several shortcomings; even the Galatic Empire experience failure.
 However, the Death Star was blown up by rebel scum, and they rebuilt.